Groups & Agencies with Jail Information

 FAX: 512-463-3185

-The State Bar’s Client/Attorney Assistance Program may be able to help; their mission is to help mediate disputes between attorneys and clients.
-Click here.
+Problems with your attorney?
+The State Bar’s Client/Attorney Assistance Program may be able to help.
+Their mission is to help mediate disputes between attorneys and clients.
+Go to the State Bar Website for information and forms, to complain or to report an attorney in the section called FOR THE PUBLIC.

 ADVOCACY ORGANIZATIONS FOR PRISONERS IN STATE PRISONS AND STATE JAILS